top of page

 So, with that...
 I think it’s either time to start cutting some fabric or… getting some fabric of your own!

-Check HERE to see if there is any Bare Cloth fabric available and in stock to bring home!
+Check HERE to peruse Bare Cloth fabric available to bring home!

 Be bold my friends!
 And have fun : )